xinyazhang/PuzzleTunnelDiscovery/README.md

       - You need [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) to enable NVIDIA GPU support inside docker.
    2. Build the docker image with our Dockerfile, and run this image with `docker run --privileged --volume /dev/dri`;
       - Tested on [podman](https://podman.io/) engine, but should work with docker.
+      - Note this is only for rendering, you cannot run GPU-based tensorflow with this approach
-   3. Running directly on any Ubuntu 18+/Fedora 30+ system with a OpenGL enabled GPU.
+   3. Running directly on any Ubuntu 18+/Fedora 30+ system with an OpenGL enabled GPU.
       - Tested with stock mesa driver;
       - For NVIDIA GPU it is recommended to update to 4xx series driver.
 3. We use [HTCondor](https://research.cs.wisc.edu/htcondor/) for parallel computing.